 Riley: When I saw you stop the world from, you know, ending, I just assumed that was a big week for you.
 Turns out I suddenly find myself needing to know the plural of "apocalypse".

-- In the first season, it was teachers referencing when she burned down her last school's gymnasium.
+- In the first season, teachers like to reference the time she burned down her old school's gym.

-- Spike is another character whose fame (or rather, infamy) precedes him.
-Defeating a Slayer is the biggest notch a vampire can have in his belt; Spike has personally killed two.
+- Defeating a Slayer is the biggest notch a vampire can have in his belt; Spike has personally killed two.

 - One of Delenn's Crowning Moments Of Awesome in Babylon 5 recalled one of Sheridan's.

 "This is Ambassador Delenn of the Minbari.
 Babylon 5 is under our protection.
 Withdraw or be destroyed.""Negative.
 We have authority here.
 Do not force us to engage your ship.""Why not?
 Only one Human captain has ever survived battle with a Minbari fleet.
 He is behind me.
 You are in front of me.
 If you value your lives, be somewhere else!"

 - Hill Street Blues: "Bite off one lousy ear and you're marked for life around here!"